iarna/fetch-fic/README.md

   * More image sources for externing would be useful.
   * If generic wikia support is possible that would be super useful.
 * Update CLI-UI:
+  * More local fic sources.
+A directory of HTML at the very least.
   * Make a single unified command with subcommands, eg:
     * `ff meta <url|file>` - today's `fetch-meta`
     * `ff fetch <file>` - today's `fetch-fic`